Who here has some bad habits worth breaking?

-1. Stop using electronics and working in bed
+1. Stop using electronics to work in bed

 It’s the end of a long day and you’re exhausted in bed, but your mind won’t stop running a mile a minute thinking about your to-do list.
 So what do you do?
 Grab your device of choice and start working.

-Tip: Set a maximum length of time during which you’ll complete any work at home in the evenings and communicate that to your staff.
-Once you hit your time limit, or you satisfy your racing mind, you’re done for the night.
+Tip: Set a maximum length of time during which you’ll complete any work in the evenings and communicate that to your staff.
+Once you hit your time limit, or you satisfy your racing mind, you’re done for the night!

 2. Identify yourself as an entrepreneur first

-Whose idea was it to start a unique swim school, gymnastics program or dance studio in your market?
-Oh yeah, yours.
-So this year, stop thinking of yourself as just a teacher or coach and start identifying as an entrepreneur!
+Whose idea was it to start a unique swim school, gymnastics program, or dance studio in your community?
+Oh yeah, yours!
+You had the vision to bring something unique and needed to your community so don’t do yourself the disservice of thinking of yourself as only a teacher or coach.
+Reclaim your identity as a visionary and an entrepreneur and unlock your potential again.
 Both are awesome titles, so wear them with pride.

-With this mind shift you may find yourself looking into parts of your business that are less exciting than teaching children, such as financial reporting and enrollment growth strategies to name a few.
+With this mind shift, you may find yourself looking into parts of your business that are less exciting than teaching children, such as financial reporting and enrollment growth strategies to name a few.
 If neither of these are your forte, don’t fret.
 You’re the boss, which means you can lean on the expertise of other staff members who may be more passionate in these areas.
-Or you can hire new talent specifically for these purposes.

 3. Stop saying ‘yes’ all the time

 What happens when you say ‘yes’ too much as a business owner?
-You can over-promise and over-commit to yourself and to your customers.
+You can over-commit and under-deliver to yourself and to your customers.

 While being able to knock out a bunch of tasks is never a bad thing, one thing that will cast you in a negative light with your staff and customers is over-promising and not being able to follow through with those promises.